How to apply

 Note: All applicants admitted to the program pursue the Bachelor of Health Science with a concentration in Laboratory Science degree.
 After completing the first curriculum year, students are then evaluated for a degree change to the Bachelor of Science in Clinical Laboratory Science.

-- Completion of all pre-professional courses by the end of the summer semester before admission to the professional program
+- Completion of all pre-professional courses by the end of the summer semester before the start of the professional program

 - All pre-professional coursework must be completed with a grade of "C" or better